d-smith/acg-aws-architecture/01-cloud-practitioner/notes.md

 * AWS delivers and installs servers in your internal data center
 * Used for Hybrid services
 * APIs for services you can call on line

+AWS Batch

+* Allows you to process large workloads in smaller chunks
+* Run hundreds and thousands of smaller batch processing jobs
+* Dynamically provisions resources based on volume